SimonKagstrom/kcov/README.md

 make it possible to collect coverage information without special compiler switches.

+For a video introduction, [look at this presentation from SwedenCPP](https://www.youtube.com/watch?v=1QMHbp5LUKg)

 Installing
 ----------
 Refer to the [INSTALL](INSTALL.md) file for build instructions, or use our official Docker images: